ChurchCRM/CRM/churchinfo/Documentation/Readme.txt

 4) You should be able to access ChurchInfo at "http://[server name]/churchinfo/Default.php".
-The database script will have set up an initial user called "ChurchInfo Admin" with a password of "churchinfoadmin" (passwords are case insensitive).
+The database script will have set up an initial user called "Admin" with a password of "churchinfoadmin" (passwords are case insensitive).
 You will be prompted to change this password upon login.
 Once you have created other user accounts, you may delete or rename this default account.
 Just make